excess-c64/v1541commander/README.md

 If you check *Auto map on input* from the same menu, the mapping will always be done while you make changes.

+## Status indicator

+While a disk image is opened, you will see a little status indicator in the lower right corner of the window.

+* A green light means the filesystem on the disw is in good shape.
+* A yellow light indicates an invalid BAM, which might be a sign that the disk contains data not in CBM DOS format.
+You can save disks with invalid BAMs.
+* A red light means an error state.
+Either the disk is full, or there wasn't space left to write the directory, or there's another unspecified error.
+You will have to fix this in order to save the disk image.

 ## How it works (internally)

 V1541Commander uses the